group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Installation and requirements

 WorMe is MATLAB based software but **it doesn't need MATLAB license**.
-It can be easily installed and executed:
+It can be easily installed and executed in one of these two options:
-- As a local software (installed from executable file .exe)
+- Install as local software from the [executable file](https://github.com/group-nn-at-icmab-csic/WorMe/releases) (.exe): This way does not require MATLAB licence, because the program is compiled.
-- From the source code using MATLAB Desktop environment software (with versions >2021b), which in this case licence is required.
+- Execute [the code](https://github.com/group-nn-at-icmab-csic/WorMe/releases) from the MATLAB Desktop environment software (version >2021b): This way require MATLAB license but it have a slightly faster time of execution.

 *Requirements:* The program currently just work in Windows operating system.
 The software has not been yet settled in iOS or Linux systems.